 For whatever reason, clients usually provide more information than we request.
 And then–for some other reason–we retain those documents, even if not needed.

 If auditors add purpose statements to each work paper, then they will discover that some work papers are unnecessary.
-In writing the purpose statement, we realize it has none.
-Which is nice–now, we can deep-six it.
+In writing the purpose statement, we might realize it has none.
+Which is nice–now, we can eliminate it.

 One healthy exercise is to pretend we’ve never audited the company and that we have no prior year audit files.
 Then, with a blank page, we plan the audit.
 Once done, we compare the new plan to prior year files.
 If there’s any fat, start cutting.